codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-unity-app.md

 Google recommends that Android applications be published to Google Play using the application bundle (.aab).
 You should configure the following settings in Unity before building the application bundle:

-1. Open Unity and File > Build Settings.
+1. Open Unity and click File > Build Settings.
 2. Make sure Android is selected in the Platform section.
 3. Check the Build App Bundle (Google Play) checkbox.
 4. Make sure that Export Project is **not** checked.